newrelic/java-log-extensions/README.md

 Note that, if set to `true` all MDC data will be added to log events.
 Currently, there is no filtering capability for excluding specific MDC entries.

+MDC data will be added to log events with a `context.` prefix to distinguish it as user defined context data as well as to prevent potential collisions with New Relic specific context keys.

 ### Exception Stack Trace Size
 You can configure the logging extension to control the max stack trace size for exceptions added to log events.